Terra Nova (Star Trek: Enterprise): Production

 "Terra Nova" marked the first time that a former Star Trek actor directed an episode of Enterprise: LeVar Burton.
-Burton previously appeared as Geordi La Forge in Star Trek: The Next Generation, and directed episodes of TNG, as well as Star Trek: Deep Space Nine and Star Trek: Voyager - he would go on to direct 26 Star Trek episodes including nine from Enterprise, totalling the most of any former Star Trek cast member (though Roxann Dawson, a former cast member on Voyager, directed more episodes of Enterprise, overseeing 10 of the show's 98 episodes).
+Burton previously appeared as Geordi La Forge in Star Trek: The Next Generation, and directed episodes of TNG, as well as Star Trek: Deep Space Nine and Star Trek: Voyager—he would go on to direct 26 Star Trek episodes including nine from Enterprise, totalling the most of any former Star Trek cast member (though Roxann Dawson, a former cast member on Voyager, directed more episodes of Enterprise, overseeing 10 of the show's 98 episodes).
 This episode was the sole writing credit for Antoinette Stella, who served as a producer for the first half of season one.

 Guest star Erick Avari was known for his appearance in the film Stargate and TV series.
 Avari previously appeared in Star Trek as a Klingon (B'iJik, "Unification") and a Bajoran (Vedek Yarka, "Destiny").

 Reception

 Terra Nova was first aired in the United States on UPN on October 24, 2001.

 According to Nielsen Media Research, it received a 5.1 rating share among adults.
 This means it had an average of 8.4 million viewers.

 Sunny Lee of Entertainment Weekly gave the episode a negative review.
-Lee criticized the makeup, the Novens were supposed to look alien but their "faces look normally human with a dab here and there of yellow and blue powder."
-Lee found it strange that Captain Archer would leave a mind behind, and found the moral message of the story overly simplistic.
+Lee criticized the makeup; the Novans were supposed to look alien but their "faces look normally human with a dab here and there of yellow and blue powder."
+Lee also found it strange that Captain Archer would leave a crewman behind, and found the moral message of the story overly simplistic.
 Aint It Cool News gave it 2.5 out of 5.
-He criticized the script: "I was hoping for a better explanation as to why the early Novans so against the idea of a second wave of colonization" and "the writers need to work on their epilogues; “Enterprise” episodes all seem to end a little too abruptly."
+He criticized the script: "I was hoping for a better explanation as to why the early Novans were so against the idea of a second wave of colonization" and "the writers need to work on their epilogues; “Enterprise” episodes all seem to end a little too abruptly."
 Michelle Erica Green said it was "not a great episode" although it was an improvement over the previous episode "Unexpected".
 She criticized the episode for being predictable and for its similarities to the Star Trek: Voyager episode "Friendship One".
 Green was positive about the character development of Captain Archer, and said the other performances were "uniformly fine", but noted the lack of character development of the supporting cast.
 Jason Bates IGN rated it 3 out of 5.
 He called it "BORING!" and "Where's the overarching storylines and character development that is (theoretically) going to keep me tuning in week after week?"

 Keith DeCandido Tor.com gave it 4 out of 10.

 Brannon Braga said this was his least favorite episode of Enterprise, and called it boring.
 Braga went on to work on an unrelated series also called Terra Nova.

 TechRepublic included the episode on its list of the 5 worst episodes of Enterprise.